hackclub/hackpad/hackpads/Funkypad/README.md

 - A WS2812B under every key
 - Only 15 keys yet still technically a 4x4 layout
 - Every component is on the top layer
-- The case has no top, so you can see the beautiful PCB
+- ~The case has no top, so you can see the beautiful PCB~ Thin top, so the entire thing looks complete

 ## Bill of materials:
 - 15x of: